 temperature of operation is being investigated.

-I am currently working on the amplitude analysis for
+and I am currently working on scintillator purification and radon background

 I was born in China, living there till finished my undergraduate study.
 I am

 now working for CDMS, participating